ArkEcosystemArchive/docs-legacy/docs/releases/v2.1/migrating_1.0_2.1.md

 During the migrations, third-party providers and exchanges should ensure they stop accepting transactions, as there is a gap where the blockchain is possibly rolled back a few hundred blocks.
 Once the migration is completed, these services must ensure they are not on a forked network; it is best to wait a few hours to a day until everyone is sure a network consensus has been reached.

 All node operators must cooperate in the migration.
-(Technicallhttp://0.0.0.0:8080y only > 50% of the delegates need to migrate.
+(Technically only > 50% of the delegates need to migrate.
 However, you should avoid a community split).
 We recommend having a dedicated slack channel, monitored by your team during the entire migration process, so that you may provide assistance.

 Together with your node operators, it would be best if you decided on a cutoff block `height`, after this height, `v1` will no longer be supported in your BridgeChain, and services relying on `v1` nodes may break and should be considered unreliable. `v2.0` nodes, however, are still compatible with your network, and thus you may choose to keep support for these nodes.